Scripter17/TIBASIC-formulas/README.md

 Everything in here is released under the ["Don't Be a Dick"](https://dbad-license.org) public license.
 Have fun.

 ***

 Note: Every program, when done calculating, will have the result put into the `Ans` variable.
 This is to avoid overwriting anything.
 ***However***, inputted variables *are* overwritten.
 So if you input 5 for ΔT, then T will be set to 5.
-If the input name isn't a valid variable (such as ΔT or V2), just remove the &Delta; or the number and you'll get the variable it writes to.
+Sub-note:

 ***

 ## PHYS.8xp

+Calculator for velocities, acceleration, etc..

 ### Variables
 - &Delta;D=Change in distance/height above ground